tjiacheng123/Google_Forms_API/README.md

 # Google_Forms_API
-Just to provide some background on the rationale for creating a Google Forms API.
-My mother operates a drink stall but she is illiterate in the English language.
+Just to provide some background on the rationale for using the Google Forms API.
+My mother operates a drink stall but she is only literate in the Chinese language.
 She relies on me to be the 'procurement officer' of her stall.
 Every week, she sends me a list of canned drinks order(coke, 100 plus, ice lemon tea etc.) through text in Chinese.
 On my end, I will translate her orders into English and forward it via text to the vendor.
 The translation takes up about 10 to 15 mins a week and it would take even lesser time if I could automate the process.

 - Step 1: Create a Chinese canned drinks order form on Google Form
 - Step 2: Use Google Forms API to retrieve the latest form response